Jipperism/react-swipy/README.md

  * Added optional "direction" prop to restrict swiping to left or right.

 ## Why
-I needed a an HOC to swipe-left on a react component with a callbacks for the swipe events.
+I needed a an HOC to swipe left, right or both on a react component with a callbacks for the swipe events.

 ## How
 [![See in CodeSandbox](https://codesandbox.io/static/img/play-codesandbox.svg)](https://codesandbox.io/s/5x53pnrn3x)